21 Surprising Ways to Cut Down Indoor Air Pollution

 Avoid the outdoors in the morning

-Not only do many people with allergies experience more sneezing and itching in the morning, but many trees release their pollen in the air at first light, and ragweed pollen tends to fly most thickly at midday—when it’ll stick to your clothes and get carried indoors.
+Not only do many people with allergies experience more sneezing and itching in the morning, but many trees release their pollen in the air at first light.
+Ragweed pollen also tends to fly most thickly at midday—when it’ll stick to your clothes and get carried indoors.
 If you want to work out, do it later in the day.
 These 12 natural allergy remedies provide relief.

 Change your clothes and shower when you come indoors

 Even if you don’t feel dirty, pollen clings to your hair and clothes where it can easily irritate your nose and eyes, and contribute to indoor air pollution.
-Don’t have time for quick rinse?
-At least wash your hands to remove lingering pollen, especially before making contact with food or your face.
+Don’t have time for a quick rinse?
+At least wash your hands to remove lingering pollen, especially before making contact with food or your face, suggests the Asthma and Allergy Foundation of America.
+Try these tricks to pollen-proof your life, especially during allergy season.

 Water indoor plants sparingly